 Reaction & Thoughts:

-Young Adult reunites director Jason Reitman (Up in the Air and Labor Day) with Award-winner writer Cody Diablo (they first collaborated in the critically and financially successfully Juno).
-I’m not a fan of either person so I was taken aback by how much I liked the film.
-It’s a fine exploration of one of today’s most serious problems: lack of emotional maturity in adults.
+Young Adult marked director Jason Reitman’s (Up in the Air) second collaboration with writer Cody Diablo — they had previously worked on the popular coming-of-age drama, Juno (2007).
+I’m not a fan of either person so I was taken aback by how much I liked Young Adult — it’s an interesting exploration of one of today’s most serious problems: lack of emotional maturity in adults.

 You have, however, to admire a movie that uses such an unlikable character to analyze today’s moral values.
 Mavis says pretty much whatever comes to her mind and there is something endearing about a person who is brutally honest.
 We understand she is a total wreck, and much of her problems are entirely of her own making, but we somehow sympathize with her inability to make sound decisions about her life.

 The supporting cast is very good too.
-The cast includes Patton Oswalt (Ratatouille) is great as Theron’s old high school friend and drinking partner.
-The cast also includes Collette Wolfe (Interstellar), Elizabeth Reaser (Twilight), Richard Bekins (United 93), and Mary Beth Hurt (Interiors and The World According to Garp) has a small role.
+Patton Oswalt (Ratatouille) is great as Theron’s old high school friend and drinking partner.
+The cast also includes Collette Wolfe (Interstellar), Elizabeth Reaser (Twilight) and Richard Bekins (United 93).
+Mary Beth Hurt (Interiors and The World According to Garp) has a small role.

 Conclusions & Final Thoughts:

-Young Adult is a surprisingly funny, perceptive and unlike director Reitman’s previous films, strangely optimistic.
+Young Adult is a surprisingly funny, perceptive and, unlike director Reitman’s previous films, strangely optimistic.
 It’s a perceptive cautionary tale with an edge.
 Theron is unforgettable; an intelligent performance from an actor who seems to be getting better with each new movie.
-Recommended (with caution).
 Color, 94 minutes, Rated R.